yesplease/docs/docs/feed-creator/css-selectors.md

 * `a @title` - Extract the text from the title attribute of the first `<a>` element
 * `time @datetime` - Extract the text (date) from the datetime attribute of the first `<time>` element

-Note: It's only possible to specify a single attribute value.
+Note: It's only possible to specify a single attribute value at the very end.
 The following is invalid: `img @alt, a @title`.
+The following is valid but will result in Feed Creator looking for the title attribute regardless of the element returned: `img, a @title`.